 The Fox sisters popularized the use of typtology that evoked spirits to rap once or twice for yes or no questions.
 The tipping of tables, achieved by lifting up one side then allowing the table to fall back onto its legs several times, was another method, often hoaxed by mediums.

 As the showmanship of séances emerged, the tools became more elaborate.
 Some of these earlier tools used by mediums during séances were proved to be props used by hoaxers and were abandoned when the public began to mistrust those using them.
-Some examples include:

-- Spirit slates - Spirit slates were also a popular showman tool.
+Spirit slates were also a popular showman tool.
 These consisted of two chalkboards that were tied together in book style.
 The medium would open the slates to reveal a message written in chalk, supposedly penned by a spirit.

-- Spirit cabinets - The spirit cabinet was introduced and popularized by the Davenport Brothers during the 1850s.
+The spirit cabinet was introduced and popularized by the Davenport Brothers during the 1850s.
 These portable closets were used as a medium's workspace.
 Typically, the mediums sat in the closet and were bound with ropes to demonstrate they weren't manipulating anything during the séance.
 Out of sight, the medium could then manipulate everything, from sights to sounds.

 Other Medium Tools Survive Scrutiny

 Some tools from the Victorian era were not used for trickery, and these have proven to be useful even today.
-Some of these tools include:

-- Spirit and Ouija boards - The spirit board or Ouija board is often a favorite medium tool.
+The spirit board or Ouija board is often a favorite medium tool.
 The medium is usually the one who asks the questions that the participants wish answered.
 The participants place their fingertips lightly onto the planchette.
 The spirit then uses their energy to move the planchette about the board to either spell out words or answer yes or no questions.

-- Pendulum - A pendulum can be used with a variety of pendulum charts in a séance, such as placing a photo of the deceased person in the clear window section.
+A pendulum can be used with a variety of pendulum charts in a séance, such as placing a photo of the deceased person in the clear window section.
 This chart has letters, numbers and a yes or no option.
 The pendulum is then guided by the spirit contacted through the medium to respond using the chart.

 Modern Methods Evolve